A step by step guide to designing your option scheme on Vestd

 Once you have your EMI Valuation (only in the case of EMI options), and have authorised an Option Pool, you are ready to design your Option Scheme.

-If you are a Pro Customer, and have had us digitise your own agreement template or have made changes to our original agreement, you will have the option to select which document you would like to use here.
+If you are on our Guided plan and have had us digitise your own agreement template or have made changes to our original agreement, you will have the option to select which document you would like to use here.

 At the top of this page you will see three boxes: